hrj/abandon/README.md

 * An interactive GUI for viewing reports.

 ### Installation
-* Make sure you have installed *Oracle Java 7*.
+* Install *Oracle Java 7*
-  As of today, OpenJDK won't work, nor will Oracle Java 6 since this app requires JavaFX (an upcoming technology).
+  As of Feb 2014, OpenJDK won't work, nor will older versions of Oracle Java since this app requires JavaFX (an upcoming technology).
+  When Java 8 is released (due March 2014), this project will shift to the newer APIs and it would be possible to use any implementation of Java 8.
-* Download and extract the archive from [here](https://github.com/hrj/abandon/releases)
+* Download and extract the `Abandon` binaries from [here](https://github.com/hrj/abandon/releases)
 * Use the `*.sh` files to run on `*nix` and `Mac` or the `*.bat` files to run on `Windows`.

 ### Running